-It doesn’t help me.
-It doesn’t help others.
-In its worse form, those “encouraging” words, plant different kinds of seeds, seeds of doubt as we begin to wonder, if I’m really part of the kingdom because I’m not “deliriously happy” like all the others.
+It doesn’t help me, and it doesn’t help others.
+In its worse form, those “encouraging” words, plant different kinds of seeds, seeds of doubt as we begin to wonder if I’m really part of the kingdom because I’m not “deliriously happy” like all the others.

-Trust me, like so many others, I can still laugh.
+Trust me, like so many others; I can still laugh.
 I can still enjoy a good conversation.
-I can still live fairly well.
+I can still live reasonably well.
 I promise you.

-But I am still the same person.
-I’m perpetually barely holding it together inside.
+But I am still the same person, with days that feel like I’m perpetually barely holding it together inside.
 I’m guessing there are many more like me.
 Most may be too afraid to admit it publicly.

 For those more like me, than the great “over-comers” of the faith, you’re really are his.

 The bar is locked down.
-You’re not getting tossed off the rollercoaster.
-There is a present future hope despite what seems to be a constant current darkness.
+You’re not getting tossed off the roller-coaster.
+There is a present and future hope despite what seems to be a constant current darkness.
 Your future hope in glory forever.

 Look up my Bio here on Christ Hold Fast, join me on Twitter and Facebook.
 Let’s not be alone, together.